"

 Overview

-The orientation to EME6613 is divided into two basic components:
+The orientation to EME6613 is divided into two components:

-1. UCF’s Webcourses Orientation provides tutorials and information on how to use Webcourse@UCF (particularly useful for first time or novice Webcourses users in either the totally online or mixed modes); and
+1. UCF’s Webcourses Orientation provides tutorials and information on how to use Webcourse@UCF (particularly useful for first time or novice Webcourses users); and

-2. EME6613 online Course Orientation covers important information specific to both the Web and Mixed mode sections of EME6133.
+2. Online Course Orientation covers important information specific to EME6133.

-To complete the orientation, please go through each of the events listed under Instructional Events (below).
-If possible, you should complete the online course orientation (and the Webcourses orientation if necessary) BEFORE the first scheduled synchronous online meeting.
+To prepare for class, please complete relevant events listed (below).
+If possible, you should complete as much of the online course orientation (and the Webcourses orientation if necessary) BEFORE the first scheduled synchronous online meeting.

 If you have any questions or concerns during or after you complete the orientations, please be sure to contact the instructor as soon as possible.
 Contact information is given in the online course syllabus.